yshyshyshyshysh/AI-LoadForecast-UniBuilding/README.md

 ## Cite this work

-If you found this tool useful, please consider citing:
+If you found this work useful, please consider citing:

 ```bibtex
 @article{HU2025112417,